solomonyusuf/True_app/README.md

-# true-_app
+# true_app

-this app is all about the introductory process of html tutorial.
+this is an html begginers tutorial on how to start with basic html tags.